-As the story of John’s death begins, Donahue sees Mark still aware of the rejection Jesus experienced in his hometown of Nazareth.
+We’re reading today the dramatic story of John the Baptist’s death from the Gospel of Mark.
+(Mark 6:14-29) It follows the rejection Jesus faced in his hometown of Nazareth.
 Now, Herod Antipas “has heard about Jesus, for his fame had become widespread and people were saying, ‘John the Baptist has been raised from the dead; that is why mighty powers are at work in him.’”
 Others were saying, “He is Elijah,” still others, “He is a prophet like any of the prophets.”
 But when Herod learned of it, he said, “It is John whom I beheaded.
 He has been raised up.”
-(Mark 6:14-29)

-Mark places John’s death at this point in his gospel to indicate that the rejection Jesus faces at Nazareth and other Galilean towns will culminate in his death.
-The leaders of the people will decree it.
-Some like Pontius Pilate and Herod himself do it hesitantly.
+Mark places John’s death at this spot in his gospel to indicate that the rejection Jesus faces at Nazareth and other Galilean towns will culminate in his death.
+The powers that be decree it, even though some like Pontius Pilate and Herod himself do it hesitantly.

 John’s death foreshadows that of Jesus.
 He’s taken prisoner to Herod’s fortress of Macherius near the Dead Sea and his disciples scatter.
 He’s beheaded, without a fair trial – an innocent man dies alone.
 “When his disciples heard about it, they came and took his body and laid it in a tomb,”

 Mark’s account, a favorite of artists and filmmakers and one of the great stories of literature, rises above politics.
 Venerable Bede says that John’s death is like Jesus’ death because they both embraced the same values.
-If John stayed silent about Herod’s conduct, he may have gained a few peaceful years of life, but he was more concerned with what God thought than what powerful people on earth thought.
+If John stayed silent about Herod’s conduct, he may have gained a few peaceful years of life, but he’s more concerned with what God thinks than what powerful people think.

 “His persecutor had demanded not that he should deny Christ, but only that he should keep silent about the truth.
 Nevertheless, he died for Christ.
 Does Christ not say: I am the truth?